JeodC/PortMaster-Descent/addons/d1/README.md

 Add-On files allow you to customize DXX-Rebirth to your liking.
 You might prefer certain soundcard midi audio, or even the PS1 soundtrack.
 To use an add-on, simply drop the .dxa file into the `descent/data` folder.
 These dxa files are just .zip files, so you can open them and modify however you like.

 Some of these files are large and are therefore split into archive parts.
-Simply use something like 7zip to unarchive them.
+Use something like 7zip to unarchive them.

+Usage: .dxa files go in the `descent/data` folder.
+Levels of the World's entire directory can be placed in `descent/data/missions` or you can cherry pick your favorites.

-## Included Here
+## Music
 | Description | File |
 |--|--|
 |SC-55 MIDI|d1xr-sc55-music.dxa|